raiyanUofT/Semantic-Search-in-Python/Semantic Search with Text Files/README.md

 2- Run the script semantic_search.py

-3- Results will show a list of documents that match the query semantically. along with a confidence score for each matched document
+3- Results will show a list of documents that match the query semantically. along with a confidence score for each matched document.